Ket-Labs/Ket-Labs.github.io/index.md

 permalink: /
 ---

-__Ket Labs is a peer based Research Laboratory created to promote the use of modern data science tools in traditional research.__
+__Ket Labs is an initiative created to promote the use of modern data science tools in traditional research.__

 ## We work with researchers from various fields to help them: